Wavenumber-Division Multiplexing in Line-of-Sight Holographic MIMO Communications: Wavenumber-Division Multiplexing

 where $\gamma_n$ is the eigenvalue associated to the eigenfunction $\boldsymbol{\phi}_n(\vect s)$.
 The elements of the output basis $\{{\boldsymbol \psi}_n(\vect{r}); n=1,\ldots,N\}$ are simply the channel responses to the functions of the input basis, i.e.,

 The above approach is \emph{optimal} under the assumption that the noise can be modelled as a spatially-uncorrelated Gaussian random field~\cite{Miller:00,Marengo2008,Wallace2008}.
 This may not be the case as described in Section~\ref{sec:noise_field}.
 In addition, we stress that the numerical solution of the eigenfunction problem~\eqref{EigKs} is in general computationally demanding.
 Moreover, its implementation is \emph{prohibitive} not only at the electromagnetic (i.e., analog) level but also in the digital domain.
 We can reasonably ask ourselves whether there is a pair of basis for which the communication system becomes simple to implement and with a clear physical interpretation, though \emph{suboptimal}.
 To answer this question, we consider the LoS scenario in Fig.~\ref{figure_linear_arrays} and take inspiration from a communication system operating over a time-domain dispersive (i.e., frequency selective) channel.
 The communication over this channel is mathematically equivalent to a time-domain MIMO system.
 By using the OFDM technology, it can be converted into a frequency-domain communication system that transmits over multiple non-interfering frequency-flat channels.
 The objective of this section is to show that a communication scheme sharing these advantages can be obtained from the electromagnetic MIMO channel.
-We refer to it as \emph{WDM (wavenumber-division multiplexing)}. \begin{remark} We stress that the use of Fourier processing in the spatial domain is not novel as it represents the core of different technologies and methodologies in the communication and electromagnetic literatures, e.g,~\cite{Sayeed2013a,Zhang2016a}.
-Our contribution is not represented by the use of Fourier processing but by the end-to-end description and analysis (using standard tools in signal processing and communication theory) of the arising communication scheme. \end{remark}
+We refer to it as \emph{WDM (wavenumber-division multiplexing)}.

+\begin{remark} {We stress that the use of Fourier processing in the spatial domain is not novel as it represents the core of different technologies and methodologies in the communication and electromagnetic literatures, e.g.,~\cite{Sayeed2013a,Zhang2016a}.
+Our contribution is not represented by the use of Fourier processing but by the end-to-end description and analysis (using standard tools in signal processing and communication theory) of the arising communication scheme.} \end{remark}